contiv-experimental/demo/net/README.md

 - creates the ansible inventory file
 - establishes variables necessary for the servers to be provisioned in the appropriate mode
 - runs the ansible playbook which installs necessary packages and brings up the services
+- if running in ACI mode, script downloads some basic containers (web/redis) to get you going

 ### Troubleshooting
 The current limitations of the script are as follows: